 - 2017/18 Army Cup Champions

 - Army Cup Champions fifteen times including 2017/18

 - Finalists or semi -finalists for the last 10 years

 - Army Cup Champions nine times in last ten years

 - Army 9’s winners 2012/13, 2013/14 and 2015/16

 Yorkshire Regiment soldiers are at the forefront of technology and therefore need to keep their skills and education constantly topped up.

-Speak to a member of the Yorkshire Regiment Support Team (YRST) about joining as a full-time.
+Speak to a member of the Infantry Engagement Team (IET) about joining The Yorkshire Regiment as a full-time or spare-time soldier.
 They can give you guidance and help before you start your online registration.